 The conditions under which an action can be invoked may depend on policies associated with the action.
 The Action Level Policies must be reflected in (or subsumed by) the Service Policies because such policies may be critical to determining whether the conditions for use of the service are consistent with the policies asserted by the service consumer.
 For example, if an action requires interaction with another service and that other service has licensing requirements, then the service with such an action also has the same requirement.
 The Service Policies are included in the service description.

 Similarly, the result of invoking an action is one or more real world effects, and any Action Level Real World Effects must be reflected in the Service Level Real World Effect included in the service description.
 The unambiguous expression of action level policies and real world effects as service counterparts is necessary to adequately describe what constitutes the service interaction.
-For example, if an action allows for the tracking of user preferences, then the service with such an action results in the same real world effect.
+For example, if an action allows for the tracking of customer preferences, then the service with such an action results in the same real world effect.

 An adequate service description must provide a consumer with information needed to determine if the service policies, the (business) functions, and service-level real world effects are of interest, and there is nothing in the technical constraints that preclude use of the service.